chihaso/ruby_sandbox/README.md

-This is Ruby container environment for testing use.
+This is a Ruby container environment for testing use.